Judy Small: Awards and recognition

 In 1995, Small was invited to Beijing for the United Nations Women's Conference NGO Forum.

 In 1997 she was the Port Fairy Folk Festival Artist of the Year.

 In 2006, Australian Rhymes Magazine named her club/pub entertainer/performer of the year.

 In June 2013 she was made a Member of the Order of Australia (AM) for her contribution to folk music.

 In 2023 she was awarded the Lifetime Achievement Award at the National Lifetime Achievement Award.

 She was inducted onto the Victorian Honour Roll of Women in 2024.

+Australian Entertainment Awards

 The Australian Entertainment Mo Awards (commonly known informally as the Mo Awards), were annual Australian entertainment industry awards.
 They recognise achievements in live entertainment in Australia from 1975 to 2016.